ahoyosid/ReNA/README.md

 # Recursive nearest agglomeration (ReNA)

-ReNA is a fast clustering for approximation of structured signals.
+ReNA is a fast clustering algorithm, mainly usef for the approximation of structured signals.

 ## Dependencies